 - External situations (viewing the nightly news, fast paced lifestyle)

-- Physical well being (lack of sleep, blood sugar imbalance)
+- Physical well-being (lack of sleep, blood sugar imbalance)

-- Learning (parents who were highly anxious)
+- A genetic predisposition (parents who were highly anxious)

-- Trauma (situations that may be similar to experiences of the past that caused great pain)
+- Trauma (situations that may be similar to experiences of the past that causeD great pain)